 Risk Management System

-To further enhance risk management at Otsuka Holdings (“the Company”) and its main operating companies, the Company introduced enterprise risk management (ERM) in July 2020 for the purpose of recognizing and assessing group-wide risks, and prioritizing allocation of resources to the control of principal risks.
+To further improve risk management at Otsuka Holdings and the main operating companies, the Company introduced enterprise risk management (ERM) in July 2020 for recognizing and assessing group-wide risks as well as prioritizing the allocation of resources for the control of significant risks.

 Business Continuity Planning and Management

-The Otsuka group has business continuity plans (BCPs) in place to ensure that the group continues to operate as effectively as possible in order to maintain the stable supply of products, even when large-scale earthquakes and disasters strike.
+The Otsuka group has business continuity plans (BCPs) in place to minimize the impact on our business activities and ensure that the group continues to operate as effectively as possible in order to maintain the stable supply of products, even when largescale earthquakes and disasters strike.

 Risk Management Training

 Risk management training is held annually for directors, Audit & Supervisory Board members, executive officers, and department heads of major group companies.
-Training includes simulation drills and lectures by outside experts, and involves discussions and reviews on the subject of domestic and overseas risk, referencing serious incidents and other matters.
-Topics include initial response and coordination of information among the group when a crisis occurs, measures to ensure business continuity, and corporate social responsibility.
+Training includes simulation drills and lectures by outside experts, and involves discussions and reviews on domestic and overseas risks, referencing serious incidents and other matters.
+Topics include the initial response and coordination of information among the group when a crisis occurs, measures to ensure business continuity, and corporate social responsibility.